gitsim02/grammy_datacollection/README.md

 # DCPP Group Project
-## Data Collection and Pre-processing Grammy Awards
+#### Grammy Awards

-To scrape the data, run grammy-award.py ; Change the Selenium Webdriver location( @line:27 ) in the script, with your own webdriver's complete local path.
+To scrape the data:
+ - Download the script folder.
+It contains the Edge Selenium Driver executive file as well.
+ - Run grammy-award.py

 Libraries Needed to Install : Selenium, Beautiful Soup, Pandas, lxml